ChangeWindows/Content/readme.md

 **Can we add images?**

-Yes, but there are a couple of requirements, and only 1 can be added for each build:
+Yes, but there are a couple of requirements, and only one can be added for each build:
-- The image resolution must be Full HD 1080p
+- The image resolution must be Full HD 1080p (1080 by 1920 pixels)
-- Scaling must be 100%
+- Scaling must be set to 100%
-- It must have the default wallpaper of that build as background
+- It must have the default wallpaper of that build as its background
 - The screenshot must show off some of the larger changes in this build (for 10158, for example, that was the Edge branding, new browser and new toggles in Action Center)

 **I found some spelling mistakes in the build information, can I create pull requests/tickets for those too?**